Emilie König

-Emilie König (born 1984) is a citizen of France, who converted to Islam, and who is alleged to have served as a recruiter, once she went to live in the Islamic State.
+Emilie Edwige König (born 1984) is a citizen of France, who converted to Islam, and who is alleged to have served as a recruiter, once she went to live in the Islamic State.
 According to the New York Times, she is one of just two women whose financial assets the United Nations has asked member nations to freeze due to suspected ties to terrorism.

 König was born in Brittany, France.
 Her father was a policeman.
-She converted to Islam, as a teenager, and started wearing a black abaya and face covering.
-König has two children from a marriage that ended in divorce.
+She converted to Islam, as a teenager under the influence of her first husband, whom she left in 2011, and started wearing a black abaya and niqab.
+By 2010, she was stopped by police for distributing fliers calling for jihad.

 In 2012, König was the subject of a documentary, Emilie König vs Ummu Tawwab, about French Muslims who wore face coverings.

-König traveled to Syria later in 2012, leaving her children in France.
-According to the New York Times, she eventually became "a prominent propagandist and recruiter for the Islamic State".
+König traveled to Syria later in 2012, leaving her two children in France.
+She was 28 years old at the time.
+According to the New York Times, she eventually became "a prominent propagandist and recruiter for the Islamic State" and may have assisted in the recruitment of as many as 200 French women.
+She married a French jihadist named Ibrahim, aka Abu Muhamed, who died shortly after their wedding.
+In Syria, König had three additional children between 2015 and 2017.